 He noted that certain assumptions have been made, including that ultrasound sac diameter will be available at, or close to home; that at the vascular centre clinical and CT angiography will be performed; that modern techniques will detect the cause of sac expansion and that rupture preventing reinterventions will correct sac growth.

-Summarising these data Greenhalgh said, “We apologise, partly, for the follow-up protocol that we used in the EVAR trials, but we will forgive ourselves because we erred on the side of many, rather than few, follow-up visits.
-However, it turned out that many patients did not accept having to go to hospital so often.
+Summarising these data Greenhalgh said, “it turned out that many patients did not accept having to go to hospital so often.
 The EVAR procedure requires lifelong annual surveillance.
 Lifelong surveillance has to be patient-friendly, simple and safe.
 From baseline morphology and annual sac diameter, low-risk patients can be identified and no hospital follow-up is needed.
 Further, high risk of secondary sac rupture in two years is predicted.
 The threshold for criteria of vascular centre referral needs further definition.”
-In a message to CX delegates, Greenhalgh finished with the words: “Remember the time when you heard Sweeting analysing these aneurysm sac diameter trajectories…”